nihsmtgt/Digenome-Detect/plot/README.md

 - --debug: Enable debug mode to dump scores to log.

 ## Input Files
-Two bed files of result of Digenome-detect for RGEN and CONTROL.
+Two bed files resulting from Digenome-detect_Main for the sample data and the negative control data.

 ## Output
 The program outputs: